joakimthorell/potential-couscous/Documents/howTo.md

 Install OpenCV on MOPED TCU.
 Follow instructions [here](https://github.com/felixnorden/moppepojkar/issues/38).

-It is also neccecary to delete the optipos files.
+It's neccecary to delete the optipos files.
 ```sh
 $ cd
 $ sudo rm -rf ../../etc/init.d/.
 ```

-Clone this repo to MOPED home directory.
+Clone this repo to the MOPED home directory.
 ```sh
 $ cd
 $ git clone https://github.com/mattssonj/potential-couscous.git
 $ cp -a potential-couscous/main .
 ```

-Install the mobile app to Android 7.0 device.
-Use [apk](https://github.com/mattssonj/potential-couscous/blob/master/app/apk/CousCousDrive3.5.apk?raw=true)
+Install the mobile app on an Android 7.0 device.
+Use [APK](https://github.com/mattssonj/potential-couscous/blob/master/app/apk/CousCousDrive3.5.apk?raw=true).
-Make sure both MOPED and phone is connected to same network and port 8888 is open in firewall.
+Make sure MOPED and phone are connected to same network and port 8888 is open.

-Start the car.
-SSH into TCU and run following commands
+Start the MOPED.
+Use SSH command to connect with the TCU and run following commands:
 ```sh
 $ python main/main.py
 ```

 Text should now appear in terminal.
-It's now time to connect the App to the Car.
+It's now time to connect the App to the MOPED.
 Press the bluetooth logo in upper right corner and fill in MOPEDs IP-address.
-Press Connect and choose mode.
+Press "Connect" and select mode.